Izhakfc/Kickstarter-Analysis/README.md

 ![Goal ranges related to outcomes](./Resources/Outcomes_vs_Goals.png)

 And as shown in the line chart below can see in the table, campaigns with a goal higher to $45,000 have a very high chance of failing, whereas campaigns with a goal range between **$35,000** and **$45,000** have a chance of succeeding over **60%**

+# Challenges
+Some of the challenges that I encountered was the presence of outliers in the data, like a very large goal amount for failed campaigns that made the standard deviation of the values higher than the interquartile range, this could compromise the analysis of the dataset and probably should be eliminated by some metric to improve the accuracy of the research.

 # Limitations
 Since the data was recollected for the years of 2014 to 2017, there is not a real guarantee that the characteristics of the successful campaigns of these years will be valid nowadays, especially after SARS-CoV-2 pandemic.
 Also, campaigns with a goal amount in the range of $35,000 and $45,000 have a high success percentage, however, there are only 9 projects of 1047 done with this ranges, so this is not a very significant value, so more data needs to be measured.